 - If required, the Reeve reads into the record and for the information of those present in the Council Chamber, the receipt of any representations received by Council in writing on the issue under consideration.

 - All persons wishing to address Council on the issue are then permitted to speak.
 The Reeve asks if anyone present in the Council Chambers to speak on the matter to be considered at the hearing.
 The speaker states their name for the record.
 Those in favour speak first, followed by those opposed.

-- After a person has spoken, any member of Council may ask that speaker relevant questions concerning the issue ensuring that: (a) questions are asked in a courteous and respectful manner; (b) he/she does not engage in any debate or argument with the person; and (c) he/she refrains from making any derogatory or inflammatory remarks.
+- After a person has spoken, any member of Council may ask that speaker relevant questions concerning the issue ensuring that: (a) questions are asked in a courteous and respectful manner;

 - Any members may ask the Administration relevant questions after all persons who wish to speak have been heard.